Cheze-Burgur/spaceSim/README.md

 I couldnt come up with a good name for the things so I'm just calling them bodies (like celestial bodies)

 ## Controls:
-+ WASD or Arrow Keys to move around the map
++ WASD or Arrow Keys to Move around the map
-+ Scroll to zoom
++ Scroll to Soom
-+ Click to spawn
++ Left Click to Spawn
-+ Click and Hold to Charge
++ Left Click and Hold to Charge
++ Right Click to Delete
-+ Escape to pause
++ Escape to Pause
-+ R to recenter the camera
++ R to Recenter the camera
-+ I to show velocity indicators
++ I to Show velocity indicators
-+ O to show coordinates of bodies
++ O to Show coordinates of bodies
-+ P to show mass, velocity, and diameter of bodies
++ P to Show mass, velocity, and diameter of bodies

 ## Settings
 + Gravity Strength ranges from 0 to 5